Mark-A-Dean/Mark-A-Dean/README.md

 ## Interests

 - Data wrangling & interoperability
-- Trail running & reading
 - Programming
   - PowerShell, regex, XML, Liquid, T-SQL

-> I would choose XSLT or Liquid to be my deserted island programming language.
+- Trail running & reading

 ## Whazits
 - 🌱 I’m brushing up on Lean Six Sigma as it's been a few decades.
   - I use Kanban and Kaizen (DMAIC) daily, but it's muscle memory; I need the info to help teach others.
-- 💬 Ask me about PowerShell, GitHub, running, writing, reporting, Texas, T-SQL; but I'll growl about SharePoint and Confluence.
+- 💬 Ask me about PowerShell, GitHub, running, writing, reporting, and T-SQL; but I'll growl about SharePoint and Confluence.
 - ⚡ Fun facts: I worked in the _Decaying Flesh Lab_ and was a bouncer during college.
-Although, neither job was as fun as it sounds.
+Neither job was as fun as it sounds.